Podcast

 A written synopsis is available for each podcast.

 *Into the Fold is part of the Texas Podcast Network.
 Texas Podcast Network is brought to you by The University of Texas at Austin.
-Podcasts are produced by faculty members and staffers at UT Austin who work with University Communications to craft content that adheres to journalistic best practices.
+Podcasts are produced by faculty and staff at UT Austin who work with University Communications to craft content that adheres to journalistic best practices.
 The University of Texas at Austin offers these podcasts at no charge.
-Podcasts appearing on the network and this webpage represent the views of the hosts, not of The University of Texas at Austin.
+Podcasts represent the views of the hosts and guests, not of The University of Texas at Austin.

 When you subscribe and follow the Hogg Foundation for Mental Health, through our newsletters or social media channels, you can get mental health news and resources, funding announcements, and more delivered right to your inbox and on your feed.